laravel/nova-docs/4.0/resources/fields.md

 :::warning Currency Step Limitation

-If you plan to customize the currency "step" amount using the `step` method, you should ensure you always call the `step` method after the `currency`, `asMinorUnits`, and `asMajorUnits`.
+If you plan to customize the currency "step" amount using the `step` method, you should ensure you always call the `step` method after the `currency`, `asMinorUnits`, and `asMajorUnits` methods.
 Calling these methods after the `step` method will override the `step` method's behavior.
 :::

 The field's locale will respect the value in your application's `app.locale` configuration value.
 You can override this behavior by providing a locale code to the `locale` method: